t9md/vim-ezbar/README.md

 * Help
 See `:help ezbar`

-## Color prepalation tips
+## TIPS for color preparation

-- Capture with command `:EzBarColorCapture Constant`
+1. Capture with command `:EzBarColorCapture Constant`
-- paste to buffer with `p`. here is result of my environment.
+2. paste to buffer with `p`. here is result of my environment.
 ```Vim
 {'gui': ['', '#e5786d'], 'cterm': ['', '13']}
 ```
-- select that line edit and check color with `:EzbarColorCheck`
+3. select that line edit and check color with `:EzbarColorCheck`